dannywly/es6-test/README.md

-# es6-test
+# ES6-test
-test new feature of es6
+Test new feature of ES6.